wilmixjemin8/Web/README.md

 Expansion  of  WEB  is  "Wilmix   Encryption  for  Business".

 W  stands  for  wilmix  hence  it is  invented  by  wilmix.
-To make  the name  attractive   we  name  it  "WEB".

-but   it  is not  a    cross  technology ;  since  it  is not  released   at any  Holyday.